ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

 ### Constructing Blocks

-   - the framework creates blocks between signals following the routes present in the infrastructure, and the block properties of the signals
+   - The framework creates blocks between signals following the routes present in the infrastructure, and the block properties of the signals.
-   - checks are made on the created block graph: it must always be possible to choose a block for each signal and each state of the infrastructure
+   - Checks are made on the created block graph: it must always be possible to choose a block for each signal and each state of the infrastructure.

 ### Speed Limits